 That seems fair here.
 If the case is tried, upwards of $4 million will have been spent defending the indefensible, Wrice and several of his fellow torture survivors will have been revictimized, and Mayor Lightfoot’s strong statements condemning the dark history of police torture will be exposed as a sham, designed to curry political favor.

-She stands at a legal and political crossroads; the question is whether she will stands with the torturers or torture victims.
+She stands at a legal and political crossroads; the question is whether she will stand with the torturers or torture victims.
 As lawyers like to say, “The jury is still out.”

 Flint Taylor is a founding partner of the People’s Law Office in Chicago, and has represented clients, though not Stanley Wrice, in torture cases.
 He is the author of The Torture Machine: Racism and Police Violence in Chicago.